+a)

-- B.1.1.1 The purpose of the Official Plan is to establish a policy framework to guide land use and physical development affecting the economic, social, and natural environments within the Municipality to the year 2045. - B.1.1.2 Through this Official Plan, it is the intent of the Municipality to: - a) Establish and foster a vision of the future for Temagami that reflects the needs and values of both the current and future population; recognize the value of Lake Temagami and the unique semi-wilderness environment around Lake Temagami; and recognize the value of other lakes and lands in the Municipality; - b) Achieve an orderly pattern of development that makes efficient use of land and infrastructure; - c) Protect and where possible enhance the quality of the natural environment; - d) Encourage and support local economic development that is consistent with community values; - e) Identify and support the community's social values and priorities with respect to the need for health and welfare, housing, education, services, and a community identity; - f) Establish balanced policies to evaluate development proposals; and. - g) Consult with the Teme-Augama Anishnabai and Temagami First Nation in the development and planning process.
+- B.1.1.1 The purpose of the Official Plan is to establish a policy framework to guide land use and physical development affecting the economic, social, and natural environments within the Municipality to the year 2045. - B.1.1.2 Through this Official Plan, it is the intent of the Municipality to:

+Establish and foster a vision of the future for Temagami that reflects the needs and values of both the current and future population; recognize the value of Lake Temagami and the unique semi-wilderness environment around Lake Temagami and other lakes and lands in the Municipality;

+Achieve an orderly pattern of development that makes efficient use of land and infrastructure;

+- b) Or land and infrastructure, Protect and where possible enhance the quality of the natural c) environment; - d) Encourage and support local economic development that is consistent with community values; - e) Identify and support the community's social values and priorities with respect to the need for health and welfare, housing, education, services, and a community identity; - g) Establish balanced policies to evaluate development proposals; and,

+Consult with the Teme-Augama Anishnabai and Temagami First Nation in the development and planning process.